-RealSelf top doctor status is awarded to less than 10% of the RealSelf doctor community.
+RealSelf’s top doctor status is awarded to less than 10% of the RealSelf doctor community.
 This status is earned by achieving consistently high patient satisfaction (from RealSelf reviews), getting excellent feedback on expert answers to patient questions, and investing significant time in Q&A and other doctor activities.
-RealSelf top doctors are rated among the very best surgeons in the United Kingdom and the USA.
+RealSelf’s top doctors are rated among the very best surgeons in the UK.

 Preparation for Labia Majora Reduction

-Patients who smoke will be advised to stop for at least 2 weeks before the date of their labiaplasty procedure.
-Smoking has detrimental effects on microcirculation and is known to slow the wound healing process.
-All medications, prescribed and over the counter will be reviewed.
+Patients who smoke will be advised to stop for at least two weeks before the date of their labiaplasty procedure.
+Smoking has detrimental effects on microcirculation and is known to slow the wound-healing process.
+All medications, prescribed and over-the-counter, will be reviewed.
 Aspirin and aspirin-containing medicines should be stopped both before and after surgery.
 Aspirin and NSAIDs impair the body’s natural clotting process and may cause bleeding complications after surgery.
 If you require pain relief after surgery, paracetamol is advised.

 Whether your procedure is performed under a local or general anaesthetic, it is mandatory to have a responsible adult escort take you home in a car or taxi.
 You must not travel home on public transport after labia majora reduction.